deepmodeling/deepmd-kit/doc/train/training.md

 Checkpoints will be written to files with prefix `save_ckpt` every `save_freq` training steps.

 ## Warning
-It is warned that the example water data (in folder `examples/water/data`) is of very limited amount, is provided only for testing purpose, and should not be used to train a productive model.
+It is warned that the example water data (in folder `examples/water/data`) is of very limited amount, is provided only for testing purpose, and should not be used to train a production model.